 Picture a dashboard that surfaces the weakest pages, highest-converting topics, and channels wasting budget, all in one view.
-That clarity shortens review cycles, improves editorial planning, and aligns content efforts with business goals measured through consistent frameworks for `CTR`, time on page, and conversion rate.
+That clarity shortens review cycles, improves editorial planning, and aligns content efforts with business goals measured through consistent frameworks for CTR, time on page, and conversion rate.

 This introduction prepares practical steps for designing a dashboard focused on measuring content success, choosing the right signals, and automating reporting to reduce manual work.
 Expect concrete rules for metric selection, visual design choices that prompt action, and common pitfalls to avoid when you move from vanity metrics to business-impact indicators.